 Everybody needs an exercise buddy.

-- Play “catch” with a soft beach ball or big rubber ball either overhead or by bouncing between two players.
+- Play “catch” with a soft beach ball, nerf ball, or big rubber ball either overhead or by bouncing between two players.

 Honoring Cancer Survivors Day: How to increase your odds of survival